This pumpkin chili is not only hearty but healthy! Both paleo and whole30 compliant, you can make this in your slow cooker or Instant Pot.

 - Cook HIGH 2-3 or LOW 4-6.

 - Set Instant Pot to the high saute setting.
-Heat oil.
+Once hot, add oil.

-- Add ground sausage and beef and cook until browned, 3-5 minutes, crumbling the meat as it cooks.
+- Add ground meat and cook until browned, 3-5 minutes, crumbling the meat as it cooks.
 You might need to do this in batches.
-Drain fat and remove from Instant Pot.
+Remove meat from pressure cooker and drain the grease if needed.

 - Stir in diced tomatoes, scraping any browned bits from the bottom of the pot.
 Stir in ground meat and all remaining ingredients, close and seal vent.